eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 - **Political Landscape**: See how EV adoption correlates with political trends and legislative districts.
 - **Customizable Filters**: Users can select different legislative districts for a more tailored analysis.
 - **Chart Options**: Within some major topics, users can choose from various chart types to gain deeper insights.
+- **Prediction**: Adjust input variables to predict EV registrations and assess the influence of key factors.

-## 2. How to Access the Dashboard
+## 2. How to Access the App

-This dashboard has been deployed on **Streamlit** and is publicly accessible.
+This app has been deployed on **Streamlit** and is publicly accessible.
 You can view it by simply visiting the following link:

 [https://evwash.streamlit.app](https://evwash.streamlit.app/)

-## 3. How to Run the Dashboard Locally
+## 3. How to Run the App Locally

-This project is built with **Streamlit**, a tool that allows you to easily create interactive dashboards and web apps in Python.
+This app is built with **Streamlit**, a tool that allows you to easily create interactive dashboards and web apps in Python.
 Follow these steps to run the dashboard locally on your machine.

 ### 1) Prerequisites